Email marketing is a powerful tool for engaging and

 emojis or symbols.
 Adding a few here and there can help grab attention in the

-mass of words that is their inbox.
+mass of words flooding their inbox.

-at different times or different days.
+5. Test different times and days.

 Tuesdays, Wednesdays, and Thursdays are the most popular